ssddanbrown/codemirror-lang-smarty/README.md

 ### Attribution

-This project uses the [CodeMirror language package template](https://github.com/codemirror/lang-example), and I've also used various other CodeMirror default language projects as general guidance.
+This project is an adaptation of the original [CodeMirror 5 smarty language mode](https://github.com/codemirror/codemirror5/blob/master/mode/smarty/smarty.js).

 Many thanks to [Marijn Haverbeke](https://github.com/marijnh) for their work in developing and providing CodeMirror and everything that supports it.